foss42/apidash/CONTRIBUTING.md

 - Code generation (`lib/codegen/`)
 - Services (`lib/services/`).

-**Step 1** - Once you have identified the test you want to add or improve, fork the `foss42/api-dash` repo and create a new branch in your fork (name it `add-test-xyz`).
+**Step 1** - Identify the test you want to add or improve.
+**Step 2** - Fork the [`foss42/api-dash`](https://github.com/foss42/api-dash) repo to your account.
+**Step 3** - Create a new branch in your fork and name it `add-test-xyz`.
-**Step 2** - Add the test to an existing test file or create a new test file in the `test` folder.
+**Step 4** - Add the test to an existing test file or create a new test file in the `test` folder.
-**Step 3** - Run the tests locally (More details below).
+**Step 5** - Run the tests locally (More details [here](#how-to-run-tests)).
-**Step 5** - [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description.
+**Step 6** - [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description of the tests you are adding.
-**Step 6** - Wait for feedback and review.
-We would closely work with you on the Pull Request.
+**Step 7** - Wait for feedback and review.
+We will closely work with you on the Pull Request.

 ## General Instructions

 ### How to run API Dash locally?

 1. Fork the project.
-2. Create a local clone of the forked project to run it locally.
+2. Create a clone of the forked project on your computer to run it locally.
 3. Based on your desktop environment, enable Windows, macOS or Linux for the project.
 Select the same target device.
-4. This project uses [Records feature in Dart](https://github.com/dart-lang/language/blob/main/accepted/future-releases/records/records-feature-specification.md), so to run the project you need to execute the following command:
+4. This project uses [Records feature in Dart](https://github.com/dart-lang/language/blob/main/accepted/future-releases/records/records-feature-specification.md), so to run the project execute the following command:

 ```
 flutter run --enable-experiment=records